 I’ve been loving Office Hours!
 As I’ve said, they won’t scale, and so won’t be here “forever.”
 For now, they’re working well.

 I’ve really enjoyed our conversations.
 Thank you.
-If you’re a Supporting Member, here’s how to engage.
+If you’re a Supporter, here’s how to engage.

 - Any time: book a 45-minute time slot for September 27th, familiarize yourself with the Chatham House Rule, on creating conversation that’s not for attribution.